SS St. Lawrence Victory: Private use

 In 1948, the St. Lawrence Victory was initially renamed Zagreb and in the following year Hrvatska for private operation as a passenger ship, operated by Jugoslavenska Slobodna Plovidba of Rijeka.
-The ship was damaged in 1961 after a collision with the Italian tanker, SS Fina Italia, 200 mi off the east coast of New York.
+The ship was damaged in 1961 after a collision with the Italian tanker, Fina Italia, 200 mi off the east coast of New York.
 In 1967 she was sold to Adab S.A. of Geneva.
 The Hrvatska was managed by Dabinovic S.A. of Geneva and operated under the flag of Burundi.
 Later in 1967, the ship was sold to Cia.
 Nav.
 Adriatica Ltda. of San Jose, Costa Rica.
 In 1968 it was sold to Soc.
 D'Avances Commerciales S.A. as the SS Armelle registered to Somalia.
-She was sold once more in 1971 to Soc. de Gerance et de Transports Maritimes, Mogadiscio of Somalia before being scrapped in 1973, in Bilbao, Spain.
+She was sold once more in 1971 to Soc. de Gerance et de Transports Maritimes, Mogadiscio of Somalia before being scrapped in 1973, at Bilbao, Spain.